MatthiasDroste/COPYandPAY/java/mavenServlet/README.md

 ## Usage

+Prerequisites: This guideline assumes that you have Eclipse with a maven plug-in (m2e), egit and Java >= 1.6 installed.

 ### Import the project to Eclipse:

 In "Git Repositories" view, rightclick on the mavenServlet-folder -> import projects -> import existing Projects -> Finish

 ### Run the project:

-Rightclick on project in the eclipse package explorer -> Run as -> Maven build -> enter the target tomcat:run
+Rightclick on project in the eclipse package explorer -> Run as -> Maven build -> enter in Goals: tomcat:run

 Call it on http://localhost:8080/mavenServlet/payment